why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 ## Reverting to a previous kernel image

 As it happens, the Linux kernel sometimes undergoes regressions.
 For the end user this often translates into issues where the system has trouble communicating with the hardware.
 The user could rollback to a previous _Btrfs_ snapshot (see previous section), but this would move the entire system -- not just the kernel -- to a previous state.
 However there are situations where only the kernel is the culprit.
-When that is the case you are often better off _reverting_ to an older kernel instead of clinging on a old Tumbleweed snapshot through a snapper rollback.
+When that is the case you are often better off _reverting_ to an older kernel instead of clinging on an old Tumbleweed snapshot through a snapper rollback.

 Here we will look at two likely scenarios: